opensearch-project/documentation-website/_security/access-control/document-level-security.md

 # Document-level security (DLS)

 Document-level security lets you restrict a role to a subset of documents in an index.
 The easiest way to get started with document- and field-level security is to open OpenSearch Dashboards and choose **Security**.
-Then choose **Roles**, create a new role, and review the **Index permissions** section.
+Then choose **Roles**, create a new role, and review the **Index pPermissions** section.

 ![Document- and field-level security screen in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/images/security-dls.png)